Dodging

 is tricky at best,

-but if there’s a sign here,
+but if theres a sign here,

-it’s about time,
+its about time,

 the shock of opportunity